org-alterhen/alterhen-gatsby/src/pages/artist/mihai-grecu.md

   moving images.
 country: Romania
 profpic: https://ucarecdn.com/eb4fcd35-19a7-47d6-952f-a2645a33fe31/mihai_500c.gif
-title: NeoPyongyang
-statement: NeoPyongyang is a series of dystopian landscapes inspired by the capital city of North Korea, one the most secretive places in the world.
-On the brink between documentary and science fiction, these short animations are glimpses of an alternative present.
+title: "The subliminal ghosts series "
+statement: 'The "Subliminal ghosts series" is a collection of moving images depicting otherwordly apparitions which are taking over mental landscapes.
+  Blending the mystical and supernatural with state-of-the-art computer-generated images, these animated pieces question the grey line between human spirituality and the advancement of technology.
+What if ghosts can emerge from the rise of artificial intelligence?
+Ectoplasms of mysterious digital simulations weave a layered lucid dream. '
 featuredimage: https://ucarecdn.com/fb5043c5-e61c-4cdb-9fa4-8f5c8c83b2ea/
 midbanner: https://ucarecdn.com/5daeae47-2eec-4aa7-83a9-5b168c5cd4b9/
 website: https://mihaigrecu.net/